facebook/docusaurus/docs/api-site-config.md

 `markdownPlugins` - An array of plugins to be loaded by Remarkable, the markdown parser and renderer used by Docusaurus.
 The plugin will receive a reference to the Remarkable instance, allowing custom parsing and rendering rules to be defined.

+`wrapPagesHTML` - boolean flag to indicate whether `html` files in `/pages` should be wrapped with Docusaurus styles with the site header and footer.
+This feature is experimental and relies on the files being `html` fragments instead of complete pages.
+It inserts the contents of your `html` file with no extra processing.
+Defaults to `false`.

 `scripts` - Array of JavaScript sources to load.
 The script tag will be inserted in the HTML head.

 `stylesheets` - Array of CSS sources to load.
 The link tag will be inserted in the HTML head.